Dynamic annihilation pathways of magnetic skyrmions: Dynamic skyrmion annihilation

-Building on the initial configuration described above, we now investigate the dynamic response of a single Néel skyrmion to an applied magnetic field.
-At $t = 0$ of each simulation, the system is initialized in a skyrmion state with no external field present.
+{To investigate the dynamic annihilation of a single Néel skyrmion numerically, we use a linearly increasing applied magnetic field.} At $t = 0$ of each simulation, the system is initialized in a skyrmion state with no external field present.
 Once the simulation begins, a uniform out-of-plane magnetic field is applied along the $+\hat{z}$ direction and increased linearly in time.
 This ramping field causes the skyrmion to contract and eventually leads to the skyrmion's annihilation.
-The evolution of the skyrmion and the required field for its annihilation are influenced by the numerical model, the spatial resolution of the simulation, the rate at which the field is increased, and the selected damping constant.
+The evolution of the skyrmion and the required field for its annihilation are influenced by the numerical model, the spatial resolution of the simulation, the rate at which the field is increased, and the selected damping constant. {We note that this method is used to access dynamical regimes leading to skyrmion annihilation and to estimate the annihilation field.
+However, the precise annihilation field is better determined from simulations using a static field.}

-Generally speaking, during the initial phase of each simulation, the increasing out-of-plane magnetic field induces a contraction of the skyrmion.
-After reaching a critical size, the skyrmion either annihilates or enters a breathing regime, characterized by periodic oscillations in its radius.
-Similar breathing behaviour has been reported in Ref.~\cite{austrup1}, where the oscillations arise from transformations through different skyrmion configurations prior to collapse.
-The number and amplitude of these oscillations depend on the simulation parameters.
-When the skrymion eventually collapses, the stored energy is then released in the form of outward-propagating magnons.
-The precise moment of annihilation is defined by a topological charge transition from 1 to 0.
-The methodology used to calculate the topological charge is provided in the Methods.
+{We begin our simulations with an atomistic cell size of $0.4$~nm and use a Gilbert damping constant of $\alpha=0.04$, consistent with the considered multilayers.
+The increasing out-of-plane magnetic field induces an initial contraction of the skyrmion.
+After reaching a critical size, the subsequent skyrmion dynamics depend on the underlying model.
+In particular,} the skyrmion either annihilates or enters a breathing regime, characterized by periodic oscillations in its radius.
+Similar breathing behavior has been reported in Ref.~\cite{austrup1}, where the authors attribute the phenomenon to the coupling between the skyrmion's radius and helicity as the skyrmion continuously precesses through energetically varying configurations (transitioning between Bloch and Néel types).
+As the helicity rotates into energetically unfavorable states, the radius is forced to periodically expand and contract to minimize the total energy.
+We have likewise observed the skyrmion transition between Bloch and Néel types during its oscillations.

-Figure~\ref{fig:radius_v_field} shows several examples of the skyrmion's radius dynamic evolution due to the increasing applied magnetic field.
-The chosen examples are representative of the various dynamics seen in the investigation.
-The details of how the radius was calculated can be found in the Methods.